Vincit/objection.js/doc/guide/query-examples.md

 order by "name" asc
 ```

 The above example needed two queries to find pets of a person.
-You can do this with one single query using the static [relatedQuery](/api/model/static-methods.html#static-relatedquery) method.
+You can do this with one single query using the static [relatedQuery](/api/model/static-methods.html#static-relatedquery) method:

 ```js
 const dogs = await Person.relatedQuery('pets')